praydog/REFramework/reversing/scripts/README.md

 ### Usage
 `python ./pathdumper.py re2.exe`

-`python ./pathdumper.exe re2.exe` for the executable version.
+`./pathdumper.exe re2.exe` for the executable version.

 If the process name is not supplied it will ask you for one.